robertschnitman/diagnoser/README.md

 2. ~~ggplot2 version of diagnose().~~
 3. Add VIF in lmdf() & glmdf().
 Feasible solution with tidyr, but I would rather stay close to base R as much as possible.
 4. For wfreqdf, test for Japanese stop words (my kanji is extremely weak).
+5. cdiagnose(): A ggplot2 version of the "classic" plot(lm()).
+Preferable for those with an understanding of Scale Location and Cook's Distance.

 *End of Document*